EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 \textbf{Warping Error.} We first consider the warping error, which is widely used in previous blind temporal consistency methods~\cite{blind_temporal, fatezero, dvp}.
 In detail, we first obtain the optical flow of each two frames using the pre-trained optical flow estimation network~\cite{raft}, then, we calculate the pixel-wise differences between the warped image and the predicted image.
 We calculate the warp differences on every two frames and calculate the final score using the average of all the pairs.

 \textbf{Semantic Consistency~(CLIP-Temp).} Besides pixel-wise error, we also consider the semantic consistency between every two frames, which is also used in previous video editing works~\cite{gen1,fatezero}.
-Specifically, we consider the semantic embeddings on each of the two frames of the generated videos and then get the averages on each two frames, which is shown as follows:
+Specifically, we consider the cosine similarity of the embeddings of each two consecutive frames $(emb(x_t), emb(x_{t+1}))$ of the generated videos and then get the averages on each two frames.

 \textbf{Face Consistency.} Similar to CLIP-Temp, we evaluate the human identity consistency of the generated videos.
-Specifically, we select the first frame as the reference and calculate the cosine similarity of the reference frame embedding with other frames' embeddings.
-Then, we average the similarities as the final score:
+Specifically, we select the first frame $x_1$ as the reference and calculate the cosine similarity of $emb(x_1)$ with $\{emb(x_{t})\}_{t=2}^{N}$.
+Then, we average the similarities as the final score.